-Class 5: Recruiting and Selecting Employees (Thurs 11/11)
+Class 5: Recruiting and Selecting Employees (Thurs 11/10)

 - Description: In this class, we turn our attention to employee recruitment and selection.
 Researchers have identified a number of strategies likely to yield fair, valid, and effective hiring decisions.
 We review these strategies and discuss possible reasons why many companies do not put these strategies into place.
 We then explore the attraction-selection-attrition cycle and the implications of recruiting and selection for organizational culture and performance.
-The SG Cowen case provides an opportunity to analyze one company's MBA recruiting and selection practices; to "select" two of their applicants for hire; and to examine our own beliefs and assumptions about what makes for an effective hire. - Readings: Ann Marie Ryan & Nancy T. Tippins, "Attracting and Selecting: What Psychological Research Tells Us", Human Resource Management, Vol. 43: p.
+The SG Cowen case provides an opportunity to analyze one company's MBA recruiting and selection practices; to "select" two of their applicants for hire; and to examine our own beliefs and assumptions about what makes for an effective hire. - Readings: Benjamin Schneider, "The People Make the Place," Personnel Psychology, Vol. 40, pp. 437-53.

+Optional: Ann Marie Ryan & Nancy T. Tippins, "Attracting and Selecting: What Psychological Research Tells Us", Human Resource Management, Vol. 43: p.
 305-318.